 Operating as close as .3m and as far as over 5m in range, the Mark II has the potential to be a jack-of-most-trades sensor for those who may need quick, reasonably accurate scans for smaller-scale projects.
 It is also capable of outdoor scans, something that the previous version could not do.

-There are, of course, some trade-offs to the versatility in capture.
+There are, of course, some trade-offs to the versatility in capture with such a low-cost 3D scanner.
 The Mark II can export scans to .OBJ files, but does so via its own software via email, so that might be an extra step that’s a bit clunky for those doing large-volume work.

 If you use Skanect Pro (another software platform from Occipital), you can export STL, PLY, OBJ and VRML formats with color and texture options in per-vertex or texture UV.
 Skanect Pro can be used with a Structure Sensor and iPad through the wireless Uplink feature in the Structure app.